anjalipathak03/NNDL-Delta-learning-rule-/README.md

 z= (t-y) is the difference between the desired input t and the actual output y.
 The above mentioned mathematical rule cab be used only for a single output unit.

-The different weights can be determined with respect to these two cases.

-Case 1 - When t ≠ k, then

-w(new) = w(old) + ∆w

-Case 2 - When t = k, then